 At seventeen, Natalie Hewitt has her future mapped out.
-Graduate top of her class.
-Get into The University of Pennsylvania with Philip, her boyfriend.
-After college, marry Philip.
-And along the way be a top athlete, the perfect daughter, and a good friend.
+Graduate top of her class, get into an Ivy League School and along the way be a top athlete, the perfect daughter, and nice to everyone.
 It’s not easy living up to the pressure she puts on herself.
-Sometimes she feels overwhelmed with the anxiety.
-So she has her quirks, like counting the flowers painted on her wall, to help her calm down.
+Sometimes she feels overwhelmed with anxiety.
+So she has her quirks, like counting the flowers on her wall, to help her focus, help her get calm.

-Lately, though, it’s taking so much effort—and more counting—to feel normal, and her quirks are veering into obsessions.
-But it’s not her fault.
+Lately, it’s taking so much effort—and more counting—to meet those expectations.
 Nothing is the way it used to be.
 Her best friend is drifting away.
-Her brother is in trouble…again.
-Worse, Philip is convinced there’s something going on between her and Owen Radlowski.
+Her brother is in trouble again.
+And her boyfriend Phillip is convinced there’s something going on between her and Owen Radlowski.

 That’s so not true.
 Owen is just a guy she tutors.
 A friend.
 Nothing more.
 And yet…she can’t stop thinking about him.
-He gets her—even the counting—and doesn’t expect her to be anything other than herself.
+He gets her—even the counting—and doesn’t ask for too much from her.
 Still, Owen is not Philip, which makes him the wrong guy for her.
-He has no place in her plans.
+He has no place in her future plans.

-But as her carefully arranged life unravels, Natalie has to face what is real.
-And it might not be what she thinks it should be.
+As her carefully arranged life unravels, her quirks don’t work the way they should, and Natalie has to face what is real.
+And learn to accept it might not be what she thinks it should be.